-Coherence:

-States and territories may publish their own analysis of public housing data which may vary in scope from this collection.
+Coherence: States and territories may publish their own analysis of SOMIH data which may vary in scope from this collection.

 Data for individual states and territories may not be comparable to previous years due to changes in systems and processes which have led to differences in the accuracy and completeness of the data over time.
-Differences between states and territories concerning social housing management systems, incomplete or missing information, out-of-date information and coding errors can affect the coherence of
+Differences between states and territories concerning incomplete or missing information, out-of-date information and coding errors can affect the coherence of the outputs.